finbox/finbox.github.io/_posts/2014-09-05-the-freelance-inbox-way.md

 ### The union

-We’re looking to create a win-win.
-We’re not greedy; not looking for this community to make us rich and famous.
-Instead we’re looking to simplify the process by which quality freelancers and legitimate clients come together.
+We’re working to create a win-win solution, a solution where a district of the freelance world has been saved of soul-sucking altogether and freelancing has lived up to its promise to be a better alternative for freelancers and clients.

 That’s the Freelance Inbox way&mdash;and we hope you make it your way too.